NeuroTechX/learn.neurotechedu.com/pages/preprocessing.md

 show_meta: false
 title: "Preprocessing"
 subheadline: ""
-teaser: "This tutorial serves as an introduction to EEG data preprocessing. "
+teaser: "This tutorial serves as an introduction to EEG data preprocessing.
+If you want to see some actual code that you can play around with, take a look at our IPython Notebook example"
 header:
    image_fullwidth: ""
 permalink: "/preprocessing/"